Stories by Storie

 January 3, 2016

 January is the perfect time to begin a new unit in the classroom.
 Teachers and students are returning from a two week Christmas break rested and ready to learn.
 The weather is cold and the students are daydreaming about snow.
 I try to capitalize on this energy with a unit on polar bears.
-Here are some of my favorite books to read aloud and during small group time.
+Here are some of my favorite polar bear books to read aloud and during small group time.

 If you are ready to start your unit on Polar Bears, you will want to have a handful of books available that your students can both read and comprehend.
 Here are some of my favorite polar bear books for students.